 A Brief History

-On June 30, 1953, Flint Michigan gave birth to an American legend, the first Chevrolet Corvette.
+On June 30, 1953, Flint, Michigan gave birth to an American legend, the first Chevrolet Corvette.
 In production ever since, the car has remained a 2 seater throughout its history and has become an American Icon, a car that symbolizes the United States and the American car industry.
 Here we list 10 such motor vehicles (leaving room for pick-ups and SUV’s) that are unmistakably American.
 Not necessarily the best, but the ones most people around the world would think of being associated with the USA.
-Which ones would you add?

 10. Dodge Viper.